qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

 .. note:: The Z-ordering behavior can be overridden by the :ref:`Layer Order <layer_order>` panel.

-At the top of the Layers panel, a toolbar allows you to:
+At the top of the Layers panel that you can also enable pressing :kbd:`Ctrl+1`, a toolbar allows you to:

 * |symbology| :sup:`Open the layer styling dock (F7)`: toggle the layer styling panel on and off.